microsoftgraph/msgraph-sdk-powershell/src/People/People/docs/v1.0-beta/New-MgUserProfilePublication.md

 # New-MgUserProfilePublication

 ## SYNOPSIS
-Create new navigation property to publications for users
+Create a new itemPublication object in a user's profile.

 ## SYNTAX